Extension Complexity, MSO Logic, and Treewidth: Related Work

 \subsection{Extended Formulations}

 Sellmann, Mercier, and Leventhal \cite{SML:07} claimed to show compact extended formulation for binary Constraint Satisfaction Problems (CSP) for graphs of bounded treewidth, but their proof is not correct~\cite{Sellmann:08}.
 The first two authors of this paper gave extended formulations for CSP that has polynomial size for instances whose constraint graph has bounded treewidth~\cite{KK:15} using a different technique.
 Bienstock and Munoz~\cite{BM:15} prove similar results for the approximate and exact version of the problem.
 In the exact case, Bienstock and Munoz's bounds are slightly worse than those of Kolman and Kouteck\'y~\cite{KK:15}.
-It is worth noting that CSPs are a restricted subclass of problems that can be modeled using MSO logic.
+It is worth noting that the satisfiability of CSPs of constant domain size can be expressed in MSO logic.
 Laurent~\cite{Laurent:09} provides extended formulations for the independent set and max cut polytopes of size $\Oh(2^{\tau}n)$ for $n$-vertex graphs of treewidth $\tau$ and, independently, Buchanan and Butenko \cite{BB:14} provide an extended formulation for the independent set polytope of the same size.
+Gajarský et al.~\cite{GajarskyHT18} have shown that the stable set polytope has a compact extended formulation for graphs of bounded expansion, and that it has no extended formulation of size $f(k) \cdot \textrm{poly}(n)$ for any function $f$ where $k$ is the size of the stable set.
+Faenza et al.~\cite{FaenzaMP2018} study the limits of using treewidth for obtaining extended formulations.

 A lot of recent work on extended formulations has focussed on establishing lower bounds in various settings: exact, approximate, linear vs. semidefinite, etc. (See for example \cite{FMPTW15,AT2013,BraunFPS15,LeeRS15}).
 A wide variety of tools have been developed and used for these results including connections to nonnegative matrix factorizations \cite{Yannakakis91}, communication complexity~\cite{FaenzaFGT15}, information theory \cite{BraunJLP17}, and quantum communication \cite{FMPTW15} among others.